Challenge your thinking in Science with real-world learning and relevant, up-to-date courses.

 You will experience some of the most advanced laboratories and fieldwork opportunities in Australia and be taught by staff who are at the top of their research fields internationally.
-You will also stay in touch with the real world, as guest lectures, site visits and opportunities for work integrated learning bring a strong industry flavor to the degree.
+You will also stay in touch with the real world, as guest lectures, site visits and opportunities for work-integrated learning bring a strong industry flavour to the degree.

 Bachelor of Science (Chemistry)